sa-mm/chainable-dom-manipulation/README.md

 Loading `tag.js` gives you a global `t` variable.

+**There's a good chance this README will not stay up to date as I play around.
+Just check out `examples.js`.**

 Suppose you have a `div` with an id of "app".
 The following creates a `p` element and you then append it to the `div`.

 ```javascript